 Let's just state the facts about what you're paying for in this course.

 You have decided to learn more about hiking, and you're willing to pay for guidance and expertise from an experienced hiker + educator.

 And you know that it takes time and money to design, host, provide on line materials and resources, and work through this course with you.

-So to cover my basic costs, I'm pricing this eight week course as low as possible for this first time around: 8 weeks of learning for $49, or around $6 per week.
+So to cover my basic costs, I'm pricing this eight week course as low as possible: 9 weeks of learning on an easy to use, rock solid platform for $79.